 We are planning to resume live events on Thursday May 27 with Trish Clowes ‘My Iris’ Qt.
-Tickets on sale NOW.
-We also hope to be running events in June and July.
-WATCH THIS SPACE…MORE DETAILS TO FOLLOW
+Tickets for this and our two June gigs are ON SALE NOW.
+CLICK THE LINK BELOW TO SEE OUR CURRENT PROGRAMME https://cambridgejazz.org/our-current-programme/

-We’re also planning ahead now for our golden anniversary year 2022.
-Click the link below to go to our special Golden Anniversary page for more details. https://cambridgejazz.org/2022-golden-anniversary/
+We’re also planning ahead now for our golden anniversary – CMJ@50 – in 2022.
+Click the link below to go to our special CMJ@50 page for more details. https://cambridgejazz.org/2022-golden-anniversary/

 During the closure of CUC Wine Bar we currently host events at St.Andrew’s Street Baptist Church, 43 St Andrew’s St, Cambridge, CB2 3AR.
 Tickets are available ONLINE ONLY through the links next to the listings.
 Our tickets are supplied through WeGotTickets.